matthieu-boussard/craft-ai-client-python/README.md

 All methods which have to send an http request (all of them except `decide`) may raise either of these exceptions: `CraftAINotFoundError`, `CraftAIBadRequestError`, `CraftAICredentialsError` or `CraftAIUnknownError`.

 The `decide` method only raises `CrafAIDecisionError` of `CraftAiNullDecisionError` type of exceptions.
-The latter is raised when no the given context is valid but no decision can be taken.
+The latter is raised when no the given context is valid but no decision can be made.

 ## Pandas support ##